 - In some countries, white is the color of death and mourning.

-- White can be boring, clinical and unimaginative if worn without accessories or embellishments.
+- Whites can be boring, clinical and unimaginative if worn without accessories or embellishments.

 - For those who have the color direction of Cool and Muted (aka Summer), they will always look best in a color other than white.